Alimony

-Connecticut Alimony Attorney
+Connecticut Alimony Lawyer

-In many households, one spouse will earn a substantial portion of the couple's income while the other spouse will contribute to the marriage in other ways.
+In many households, one spouse will earn a substantial portion of the couple’s income while the other spouse will contribute to the marriage in other ways.
 When a marriage in which the parties earn disparate wages end, the lesser earning party may face significant financial difficulties.
 Thus, the law allows the courts to order people to provide financial support or alimony to their former spouses.
 If your marriage is ending, it could have a dramatic impact on your finances, and you should speak to an attorney regarding your options.
-Westport spousal support attorney, Kevin L. Hoffkins, is a capable spousal support lawyer who is adept at helping people navigate the complexities of ending their marriages, and if you hire him, he will fight to help you protect your rights.
+Westport spousal support attorney, Kevin L. Hoffkins, is a capable spousal support lawyer adept at helping people navigate the complexities of ending their marriages, and if you hire him, he will fight to help you protect your rights.
 He regularly represents people in family law cases in Westport and other cities in Fairfield and New Haven Counties.

 Alimony Under Connecticut Law

 In Connecticut, the financial support one spouse pays to another following a divorce is referred to as alimony.
 While there is no absolute right to alimony under Connecticut law, either party can request alimony in a divorce action.
 Alimony must be requested before the divorce is final, however, and if it is not, the parties waive the right to seek it in the future.
 Alimony can be awarded at two different stages in a divorce action.
-The first stage would be a pendente lite award of alimony, and the other is an award at the final divorce trial.
+The first stage is a pendente lite award of alimony, and the other is an award at the final divorce trial.

 Alimony pendente may be granted to provide financial support to one spouse while the divorce and ultimate distribution of assets are pending.
 Essentially, it provides them with the means to pursue or defend a divorce action.

-Rehabilitative alimony, as the name suggests, may be granted to help a person gain the capacity to become financially self-sufficient by acquiring education, work experience, or training or re-developing prior credentials or skills.
+The second stage for an award of alimony is in the final divorce decree.
+The philosophy behind alimony in the final stage is known as rehabilitative alimony.
+Rehabilitative alimony, as the name suggests, may be granted to help a person gain the capacity to become financially self-sufficient by acquiring education, work experience, training, or redevelopment of prior credentials or skills.
 It is not limited to such purposes, however, and can be granted for other reasons.

 Factors Weighed in Evaluating Whether to Grant Alimony